Quaden2307/flight-price-predictor/documentation/live_data_logging.md

 Second, the retry code keeps earning its keep.
 18 saves today on top of 13 yesterday — 31 calls over two days that would have been losses on May 12 or part of the wave on May 13.
 Validates the decision to ship the retry logic when I did.

 One thing to keep an eye on: offer count came in at 3,933, slightly below the recent ~4,000-4,300 range.
 Could be normal day-to-day API cache variance, could be TravelPayouts thinning their cached offers.
 If it keeps trending down across the next few runs, that's a real signal worth investigating — sparser cache would mean fewer training rows per route over time.

+---

+## May 17, 2026

+Run 10 broke the slow-API streak — back to a normal ~7.5 minute runtime with 0 failures, 0 retry events, and 3921 offers inserted.
+First fast day since May 14.
+Cumulative dataset crossed 40,000 rows for the first time (40,304 across 10 runs).
+NULL audit still clean.

+The four-out-of-five slow days from May 12-16 weren't a permanent regression in the TravelPayouts API — they come and go based on whatever's happening server-side on their end.
+Means I can't predict when slow days hit, but the retry code handles them when they do.

+Worth flagging: the offer-count drift I noted yesterday is continuing very slowly.
+Three runs in a row now at 4022 → 3933 → 3921, vs the early-May baseline of ~4,300.
+Three points isn't a real trend yet, but if it keeps drifting downward over the next week while runtime stays healthy, that points to TravelPayouts thinning their cache rather than network issues.
+Sparser cache means fewer training rows per (route, date) snapshot — worth investigating before it gets material.